-Our mission: to understand a changing Earth, its relationships with humankind, and to develop strategies for a sustainable future.
-A central, overarching theme in the department is climate science, which represents the defining and unifying earth and environmental science issue of the 21st century.
-The coupled natural and human dimensions of climate change infuse our research, whether that may be in the form of climate reconstructions from marine and terrestrial archives; predicting regional climate variability from the analysis of historical data and modeling; understanding the impacts of climate change on nutrient cycling, plant communities, and the biogeochemistry of natural and urban ecosystems; predicting the consequences of climate-change mitigation and adaptation for energy markets; or assessing climate change risks on agriculture and the implications for regional food security, among many other active areas of research.
+Our mission: to understand a changing Earth and its relationships with humankind and to develop strategies for a sustainable future.
+A central, overarching theme in Earth & Environment is climate science, which represents the defining and unifying earth and environmental science issue of the 21st century.
+The coupled natural and human dimensions of climate change infuse our research, whether in the form of climate reconstructions from marine and terrestrial archives; predicting regional climate variability from the analysis of historical data and modeling; understanding the impacts of climate change on nutrient cycling, plant communities, and the biogeochemistry of natural and urban ecosystems; predicting the consequences of climate-change mitigation and adaptation for energy markets; or assessing climate change risks on agriculture and the implications for regional food security, among many other active areas of research.

-Students in our department have the ability to pursue research and/or coursework in carbon and nutrient cycling; surface processes; hydrology; active tectonics and crustal evolution; sustainable food, water, and energy; land use/land cover change; environmental analysis and policy; climate dynamics; paleoclimate and earth history; and coastal, marine, and ecosystem response to climate change.
+Students in Earth & Environment have the ability to pursue research and coursework in carbon and nutrient cycling; surface processes; hydrology; active tectonics and crustal evolution; sustainable food, water, and energy; land use/land cover change; environmental analysis and policy; climate dynamics; paleoclimate and earth history; and coastal, marine, and ecosystem response to climate change.

-The undergraduate program includes courses spanning the breadth of interests in the department.
+The undergraduate program includes courses spanning the breadth of interests in the Department.
 Students can major in Earth & Environmental Sciences, Environmental Analysis & Policy, Geophysics & Planetary Sciences, and Marine Science.
-We emphasize the integration of teaching and research, not only in classes but also by encouraging undergraduates to participate in research.
-A variety of research opportunities are offered during both the academic year and summer.
+Two professional MA degrees (in Energy & Environment and Remote Sensing & Geospatial Sciences) and the Ph.D. in Earth & Environment are also available and highly competitive.
+In all programs, we emphasize the integration of teaching and research, not only in classes but also by encouraging undergraduates to participate in research, including field work.
+A variety of research opportunities are offered throughout the academic year and during the summer.